 If you need to find a course to help you meet the maths and English standards, you should either ask your employer for help or contact your local further education college

 Functional Skills training and examination is free to any learner who does not hold Maths and/or English GCSE at C or above (or equivalent).

 You need to be able to demonstrate the values and behaviours of the NHS Constitution.

 How to apply

 Currently, most nursing associate training programmes are being delivered through the apprenticeship route.
-Trainees are sometimes recruited from existing staff, such as healthcare assistants, but all jobs are advertised on the NHS Jobs website
+Trainees are sometimes recruited from existing staff, such as healthcare assistants, but many jobs are advertised on the NHS Jobs website

 However, you can also apply directly to universities and fund the course yourself.
 You can find a list of all approved programmes on the NMC website or visit UCAS to search for self-funded courses open to application.